Initializing in Your Project

 Claude Code Integration

-The CLAUDE.md file contains instructions that Claude will follow, including the decision logging workflow.
-When you start a Claude Code session in this project, it will know how to use deciduous.
+When you start a Claude Code session in this project, Claude will automatically know how to use deciduous.
+It reads CLAUDE.md at session start and follows the decision logging workflow.

 Web Viewer Setup